 Christmas and Christmas Markets in Switzerland

-by Pepe Strub, Oct.
-20, 2016
+by Pepe Strub, updated November 2022

-Christmas is then celebrated on Dec.
+Christmas is celebrated on Dec.
 24 (Holy Night) and Dec.
 25 (Christmas).
 It is the most important holiday for the Swiss which are 90% Christian.
 It is the time of the year when family members travel to see and visit with their loved ones.
-Christmas trees are decorated on Dec.
+Christmas trees are usually decorated on Dec.
 23 or in the morning of Dec.
-24 and are still large decorated with real candles and all sorts of other Christmas decorations.
+24 and are still often decorated with real candles and all sorts of other Christmas decorations.
 Presents are generally opened when candles are lit.
 Trees stay up until Jan.
 6 – the 3 Kings Day.

 Christmas Market Basel

 Basel has a beautiful Old Town and a lot of history, architecture and culture in general.
 The city is greatly influenced by its neighbors and sort of the meeting point of the 3-country corner shared by Switzerland, Germany and France.
-Starting in November 23 travelers can visit 2 markets which are just minutes from each other.
+Starting in November travelers can visit 2 markets which are just minutes from each other.
 Stalls are located on Barfüsserplatz and Münsterplatz.
 You will also find craft shops and candle making and traditional Christmas related food is sold as well.

 Christmas Market Lucerne